Substance Abuse in the U.S.

 As a result, the founders decided to create a different type of addiction treatment program, one that would provide much better outcomes and could really help people recover and sustain sobriety.

 Enterhealth offers a science-based alcohol and drug addiction treatment program that was created by a team of recognized medical experts in the field of addiction.
-The program, which is grounded in the latest research by the NIH that identifies addiction as a chronic brain disease, is implemented by addiction-trained doctors, nurses and masters-level therapists, and begins with a thorough medical and psychological assessment designed to create a personalized treatment plan for each patient.
+The program, which is grounded in the latest research by the NIH that identifies addiction as a chronic brain disease, is implemented by addiction-trained doctors, nurses and masters/PhD-level therapists, and begins with a thorough medical and psychological assessment designed to create a personalized treatment plan for each patient.
 This approach is completely unique in the industry, and has consistently proven to be at least three times more effective than traditional programs.

 National Substance Abuse Prevention Month